 Now it's getting concrete.
 Knacki Deuser tells: "The first factor for creativity is your mindset.
 The essential point to understand when you are looking for something new is the willingness to find something you don't know yet.
 However, the problem when we find something new is that we don't know what to do with it.
 Here's what we need to internalize: When we're looking for something new, we have to be willing to encounter things we don't know.
 This doesn't always make us feel comfortable right away, but we have to learn to be okay with that discomfort."

 1. the right mindset

-Accordingly, the mindset factor consists of accepting new things and viewing the unknown as something positive.
+According to this, the mindset factor consists of being able to do new things accept and to view the unknown as something positive.
 Knacki Deuser: "We often don't want new solutions because we don't know them.
-So we would like to have something new that is familiar to us at the same time.
+So we would like something new that is familiar to us at the same time.
 That inhibits our creativity enormously."
-So the first important step towards new ideas is: expand your mindset and internalize that new is new.
+So the first important step toward new ideas is to expand your mindset and internalize that new is new.
 And that's a good thing, too.